Rusholme Wind Farm Fund

 How much should I write?

 We expect that you’ll provide information in proportion to how much funding you are requesting.
 This is because you shouldn’t have to write as much for a £3,000 grant as for a £15,000.
 So, the word limits on the application form for larger amounts are not an expectation from us for all requests!
 However, if you are applying for more, we do expect more detail.
-If you are applying for more than £10,000, please also make sure you complete the extra questions on the form.

 When to apply?